vegantriathlete/blog.marceisaacson.com/_posts/2020-06-07-taking-a-step-back.md

 In just shy of two month's worth of trading, I have effectively broken even:
 Almost all the money I made in premiums has been returned in losses on getting assigned on CALLs of the shares I acquired through PUTs.
-I have far severely underperformed what the market did during that time.
+I have severely underperformed what the market did during that time.
 (These facts are almost entirely insignificant.)

 I'm going to take a short breather while I organize myself again.